notam02/TeensyHeadTracker.quark/README.md

 - [The IEM plugins](https://plugins.iem.at/) (optional)
 - The `CC14` and `atk-sc3` quarks (these are installed automatically through the quark system when installing this package).

+This quark depends on the ambisonic toolkit and requires a full installation of it.
+See [these instructions](https://github.com/ambisonictoolkit/atk-sc3#installing) for more information.

 ### Installation

 Open up SuperCollider and evaluate the following line of code:
 `Quarks.install("https://github.com/notam02/teensyheadtracker.quark")`